A topic from the subject of Organic Chemistry in Chemistry.

 A variety of equipment and techniques are used to study hydrocarbons.
 These include:

-• Gas chromatography: Gas chromatography is a technique used to separate and identify hydrocarbons based on their boiling points.
+• Gas chromatography: A technique used to separate and identify hydrocarbons based on their boiling points.

-• Mass spectrometry: Mass spectrometry is a technique used to identify hydrocarbons based on their mass-to-charge ratio.
+• Mass spectrometry: A technique used to identify hydrocarbons based on their mass-to-charge ratio.

-• Nuclear magnetic resonance spectroscopy: Nuclear magnetic resonance spectroscopy is a technique used to identify hydrocarbons based on the magnetic properties of their nuclei.
+• Nuclear magnetic resonance (NMR) spectroscopy: A technique used to determine the structure of molecules, including hydrocarbons, based on the magnetic properties of their nuclei.

 Types of Experiments